zeal18/transform/docs/source/transformers/java-beans.rst

 .. note::

-  Chimney matches accessor methods solely based on name and return type, and has no way of ensuring that a method named similarly to a getter is idempotent and does not actually perform side effects in its body.
+  The Transform matches accessor methods solely based on name and return type, and has no way of ensuring that a method named similarly to a getter is idempotent and does not actually perform side effects in its body.